-A better option might be to leave from Lovers Key State Park.
+A better option is to leave from Lovers Key State Park.
 Mound Key is about a 60 or 90-minute kayak from Lover’s Key over the open, scenic waters of Estero Bay.

 Both routes are part of the Calusa Blueway, whose trail maps are free and easy to order here.